techservicesillinois/aws-vault-terraform/README.md

 `local-exec` provisioners that assume a Linux environment with Ansible, AWS CLI, and Docker available.
 You will need to install and configure several tools before running the terraform.

+Development of the terraform was done on macOS 10.13 using MacPorts provided tools.
+It should be possible to use Windows Subsystems for Linux to deploy this terraform.
+Some guesses at using WSL are provided, and you should otherwise follow the Ubuntu 18.04 instructions.

 Since Ansible and the AWS CLI are python projects it might be helpful to create a virtual environment and install these tools inside of it.
 A `requirements.txt`